 For more information or to learn how your business can engage with this platform.

-Reader in Pharmacology and Immuno-compatibility at the University of Liverpool and Coordinator of The Nanotherapeutics Hub at The University of Liverpool
+Chair of Pharmacology at the University of Liverpool, Coordinator of The Nanotherapeutics Hub at The University of Liverpool